Maria-SM/Geospatial/GEE.md

 Google Earth Engine is a **cloud-based platform** for earth science and analysis.
 It helps with managing a lot of geospatial datasets.

-What can GEE can do?
+What can GEE do?
+Some of the functionalities that GEE is capable of are the followings:
 - Get an image
-- apply an algorithm to an image
+- Apply an algorithm to an image
-- filter a collection (series of images)
+- Filter a collection (series of images)
-- map an algorithm over a collection
+- Map an algorithm over a collection
-- reduce a collection
+- Reduce a collection
-- compute aggregate statistics
+- Compute aggregate statistics

-Among the different geospatial processing functions you can perform are the following:
+Among the different geospatial processing functions you can perform with GEE are the following:
 - Image collection
 - Filter
 - Reducer